Greenbrier School District

 The school district encompasses 141.38 mi2 of land in Faulkner County and Conway County.

-In Faulkner County it serves Greenbrier, Wooster, the majority of Holland, a small section of Twin Groves, and a very small part of Conway.
+In Faulkner County it serves Greenbrier, Wooster, the majority of Holland, a small section of Twin Groves, a and a very small part of Conway.
 The district also includes Springhill.

 Schools

 The Greenbrier School District and all of its schools are accredited by the Arkansas Department of Education (ADE) but not by AdvancED (formerly North Central Association).

 Secondary schools

 Interscholastic athletic activities for the middle, junior high and high schools are not administered by the Arkansas Activities Association.
 Greenbrier High School is the home of the pilot program that formed the national EAST Initiative.
 Greenbrier is affiliated with the Conway Area Career Center to support the students' career and technical education needs.